LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ## Notes

-* The action installs a specific version of `git‑hours` (v0.1.2) using Go 1.24 and executes a Python helper script.
-If you want to update the version, modify the clone command in `action.yml` accordingly.
+* The action installs a specific version of `git‑hours` (controlled by the `git_hours_version` input) using Go 1.24 and executes a Python helper script.
 * Both branches (`metrics_branch` and `pages_branch`) are created automatically if they do not exist.
 Subsequent runs will update the existing branches without force‑pushing unless a non‑fast‑forward update is required.

 ## Development and Release